u-d-ash/IITG-22-JEE-Ranks/README.md

 # IITG-22-JEE-Ranks
+* JEE Advanced CRL Ranks of all students from IIT Guwahati's 2022 batch, blanks indicate 'No CRL Rank'
-I was getting bored with CS110 endsem prep...hence the tragedy
+* I was getting bored with CS110 endsem prep...hence the tragedy
+* I am making the repo public...
+Who cares :-|